Waujito/youtubeUnblock/README.md

 - `--threads=<threads number>` Specifies the amount of threads you want to be running for your program.
 This defaults to **1** and shouldn't be edited for normal use.
 If you have performance issues, consult [performance chaptr](https://github.com/Waujito/youtubeUnblock?tab=readme-ov-file#performance)

+- `--packet-mark=<mark>` Use this option if youtubeUnblock conflicts with other systems rely on packet mark.
+Note that you may want to change accept rule for iptables to follow the mark.

 ## Troubleshooting

 If you got troubles with some sites and you sure that they are blocked by SNI (youtube for example), use may play around with [flags](#flags) and their combinations.
 At first it is recommended to try `--faking-strategy` flag and `--frag-sni-faked=1`.